Greek cargo ship collides with Turkish fishing boat, 4 people dead | DW | 11.11.2020

 The incident ocurred off the coast of the town of Karatas, in Turkey's Adana province.

-The Turkish coast guard dispatched three boats and a team of divers as part of a search and rescue operation.
-They recovered four bodies and are still searching for a fifth person.
+The Turkish coast guard have dispatched three boats and a team of divers as part of a search and rescue operation.

 The accident happened at 5:50 am (0250 GMT), about 15 nautical miles off the coast, according to the Adana governor's office.